-The MoU was signed by Ambassador Winther and Dr. Iftekharuzzaman, Executive.(...)
+The MoU was signed by Ambassador Winther and Dr. Iftekharuzzaman,.(...)

 At the backdrop of widespread corruption and mal-governance across the sector, Transparency International Bangladesh (TIB), with the support of Water Integrity Network (WIN) of Berlin, formed Bangladesh Water Integrity Network (BAWIN) in 2011 to promote integrity as an essential part of the solution for more sustainability in the water sector.
-BAWIN is a multi-stakeholder network that.(...)
+BAWIN is a multi-stakeholder network that includes.(...)

 Ahead of COP 22 scheduled in Marakash during November 7-18 November 2016, Transparency International Bangladesh (TIB) organized a series of week-long advocacy and civic engagement programmes involving grassroots people in coastal areas of the country already affected by climate change.
 A package of demands calling for climate justice was placed in a press conference held in Dhaka as a.(...)

 Mr. José Carlos Ugaz Sánchez-Moreno, Chairperson of the International Board of Directors of Transparency International (TI) concluded his two-day visit to Bangladesh today with a call to the government of Bangladesh to realize that TI and TIB, through their work in Bangladesh were only trying help the government to achieve its own agenda to effectively control corruption and promote.(...)

 Transparency International Bangladesh (TIB) today announced the winners of the 18th Investigative Journalism Awards.
 On this occasion the Chairperson of International Board of Directors of Transparency International Mr. José Carlos Ugaz Sanchez-Moreno delivered a talk on 'media and corruption' held in Meghomala Conference room of TIB’s Central Office in Dhanmondi this afternoon.